dmarkey/credstash-kubernetes-controller/README.md

 ## Why?

-I seen the way [Sealed Secrets][1]
-[1]: https://github.com/bitnami-labs/sealed-secrets "Sealed Secrets" was implemented and how it allows secret management with GitOps.
+I seen the way https://github.com/bitnami-labs/sealed-secrets was implemented and how it allows secret management with GitOps without commiting secrets to git.
 Unfortunatley the project I was working on is already using credstash so I decided to have a go a creating a controller that would use parts of the sealed secrets design but use Credstash as the backend.

 ## How does it work?